jeremjlr/MurphySecurity/README.md

     <ul>
       <li>Make the system fully compatible with all ONVIF IP cameras.</li>
       <li>Change the way camera stream is sent to the core to increase quality and lower bandwidth.</li>
+      <li>Make it possible for the same raspberry pi to be both the core and a camera.</li>
     </ul>
   </li>
   <li>A non-exhaustive list of interesting features that could be added :